yhqianUMD/Yuehui-Qian.github.io/_pages/about.md

 I am is currently an ExxonMobil Emerging Energy Fellow through the [Stanford Strategic Energy Alliance](https://news.stanford.edu/2018/03/01/new-energy-research-program-collaboration/).
 I received my Master's degree in Fluid Mechanics and Hydrology from Civil and Environmental Engineering at Stanford University.
 Prior to my Ph.D.
-Stanford, I received her Bachelor's degree with honors from Lassonde Mineral Engineering at University of Toronto and nominated as [16 Grads to Watch](https://news.engineering.utoronto.ca/grads-watch-16-global-engineering-leaders/).
+Stanford, I received my Bachelor's degree with honors from Lassonde Mineral Engineering at University of Toronto and nominated as [16 Grads to Watch](https://news.engineering.utoronto.ca/grads-watch-16-global-engineering-leaders/).